 - MAETL-Manitoba Association of Educational Technology Leaders-This IT group is committed to supporting and promoting the objectives of its members in the use of ICT in teaching and learning as an integral part of curriculum delivery in the Province of Manitoba.
-Membership is open to all school divisions and partners with educational organizations (Department of Education, ManACE, MERLIN, etc.) MERLIN staff regularly attend monthly meetings. - MRnet-Manitoba's Regional Advanced Research and Education Network-It is Manitoba's connection for all postsecondary institutions, research centers and K-12 schools to the global high-speed education and research network through the CANARIE Network.
-MERLIN staff participate on the Executive Committee. - RTW (Riding the Wave of Change Annual Technology Conference)-MERLIN staff participate on the Planning Committee. - CCDC (Canadian Cyber Defense Challenge)-This is a nonprofit organization designed to promote and educate awareness of Cyber security.
+Membership is open to all school divisions and partners with educational organizations (Department of Education, ManACE, MERLIN, etc.) MERLIN staff regularly attend monthly meetings. - MRnet-Manitoba's Regional Advanced Research and Education Network - It is Manitoba's connection for all post-secondary institutions, research centers and K-12 schools to the global high-speed education and research network through the CANARIE Network.
+MERLIN staff participate on the Executive Committee. - RTW (Riding the Wave of Change Annual Technology Conference)-MERLIN staff participate on the Planning Committee.
+MERLIN staff presented a technical training session on Endpoint Management and facilitated a session on Information Security. - CCDC (Canadian Cyber Defense Challenge)-This is a non-profit organization designed to promote and educate awareness of Cyber security. - BYTE Conference-MERLIN partnered with and sponsored the annual Educational technology conference.
+The goals of the conference are to bring K-12 teachers, administrators, and clinicians from across Manitoba together to share inspiring messages and experiences and to participate in hands-on learning around technology education. - ManACE AGM-ManACE is a Special Area Group of the Manitoba Teachers' Society.
+The primary purpose of ManACE is to promote the use of instructional technology at all levels of education.
+MERLIN supported the ManACE Annual General Meeting and continues to support this group and their mission.